Kamloops Storm

 The Kamloops Storm are a Junior 'A' ice hockey team based in Kamloops, British Columbia, Canada.
-They are members of the Doug Birks Division of the Okanagan/Shuswap Conference of the Kootenay International Junior Hockey League (KIJHL).
+They are set to compete in the Interior Division in the British Columbia Hockey Conference (BCHC) beginning in the 2026–27 season after playing in the Kootenay International Junior Hockey League (KIJHL).
 They play their home games at MacArthur Island Olympic Arena.

 The Storm played in Osoyoos, British Columbia until 2006, when they were moved to Kamloops.
 The 2006–07 season was the first one played in Kamloops.

 History

 The Storm won the 2004–05 KIJHL Championship, but were eliminated by the Sicamous Eagles in the 2005–06 playoffs.

 The Storm also won the Keystone Cup in 2004–05.

 In the 2006–07 season the Kamloops Storm went on to capture the regular season Division banner and also the playoff division banner before losing to the Fernie Ghostriders in the League Semi Finals.

 The Kamloops Storm lost in the Finals to the Fernie Ghostriders 2–4 in the KIJHL 2007–08 season.

 In the 2008–09 season the Kamloops Storm went to the KIJHL playoff finals, but lost to the Nelson Leafs 0–4.

 The Kamloops Storm battled to the KIJHL playoff finals again for the 2013–14 season only to drop the series to the Beaver Valley Nitehawks 2–4.

+On April 20, 2026, the Storm were named as one of 22 teams joining the BCHC, leaving the KIJHL with the remaining 12 teams.